JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-Once you have configured Gradle support, you can automatically build and deploy your plugin to the [JetBrains Plugin Repository](https://plugins.jetbrains.com).
+Once you have configured Gradle support, you can automatically build and deploy your plugin to the [JetBrains Plugins Repository](https://plugins.jetbrains.com).
 To automatically deploy a plugin, you need to have _already published the plugin to the plugin repository at least once._
 Please see the guide page for manually [publishing a plugin](../../basics/getting_started/publishing_plugin.md) for the first time.